-Effective MVP development may be accomplished easier and quicker with the following checklist in mind:
+Effective development of MVP for startups may be accomplished easier and quicker with the following checklist in mind:

 - How do my potential clients use the product?

-- What do I learn from observing them?
+- What do I learn from observing my potential customers?

 - What do people say about the product?